Click to zoom

 Local infrastructure and longer-term plans

-Beyond consumer freebies, this deal tightens cloud and infrastructure links.
+This deal also tightens cloud and infrastructure ties.
 Reliance Intelligence will work with Google Cloud to broaden access to TPUs and enterprise-grade tooling.
-I've seen these infrastructure plays before: they’re slow-burn but essential — you need local compute and support to win enterprise trust and latency-sensitive apps.
+These infrastructure plays are slow-burn but crucial — local compute, lower latency, and on-the-ground support matter for enterprise adoption.

-Also worth noting: Reliance and Meta have separately signaled investments to strengthen India’s AI infra.
-The ecosystem angle is growing — not just consumer apps but the plumbing underneath.
+Also worth noting: Reliance, Meta, and others are signalling investments in India’s AI infrastructure.
+The ecosystem is growing — not just shiny consumer apps but the plumbing underneath.

 Potential benefits and risks for Indian users and businesses